 If you're on a low income, you're a carer or you're disabled, you may be eligible for a council tax discount by applying for Council Tax Support.
 Some people - including disabled people, people who live alone and students, may be eligible for Council Tax discounts or exemptions.

 If you're a Camden business owner, read about the range of support available for Camden businesses.

 On top of regular benefits, you may be able to get extra support to help with the rising cost of living.

-Most households will receive £400 off energy bills
+Most households have received £400 off energy bills

 £400 Energy Bills Support Scheme Alternative Funding (EBSS AF)

-If you do not have a direct relationship with a domestic electricity supplier and have not benefited from the £400 discount on electricity bills, you may be entitled to a one-off payment through the government’s new Energy Bills Support Scheme Alternative Funding (EBSS AF).
+If you do not have a direct relationship with a domestic electricity supplier and have not benefited from the £400 discount on electricity bills, you may be entitled to a one-off payment through the government’s Energy Bills Support Scheme Alternative Funding (EBSS AF).
 To find out more and apply, search “apply for energy bill support if you do not get it automatically” at gov.uk or call the helpline on 0808 175 3287.